-There are a number of computer systems used to interrogate forecast and sensor data to enable the Winter Service Manager and Winter Service Duty Officers make the most appropriate decisions for winter service actions.
-These computerised systems include as follows:-
+There are a number of computer systems used to interrogate forecast and sensor data to enable the Winter Service Manager, Duty Officers and Duty Controllers to make the most appropriate decisions for Winter Service actions.
+These computerised systems include:-

 - Bureau service for collection of ice sensor data.
 The bureau service is provided by Vaisala and composes of a large central database which collects data from all ice sensors at up to 20 minute intervals.
-Service Providers daily and 2-10 day weather forecasts are also stored on the bureau. - Vaisala Icecast viewer which allows the Winter Service Manager and Winter Service Duty Officers interrogate the bureau to give the most up to date conditions at the ice sensor locations on the Trunk road network.
-This allows them to make informed decisions in relation to winter service actions and direct resources appropriately.
-Service Providers forecasts can also be accessed from the bureau via Icecast viewer allowing action plans to be created and these action plans monitored against forecasts. - Also in addition to Icecast viewer the bureau sensor data can be accessed via a web based system from any terminal which has internet access and where the user has the appropriate user name and password.
-The Icenet system gives similar data to the Icecast system with the ability to access full archive data going back six years. - An internet based system supplied by MET Desk will also be utilised to access forecast data along with weather radar images.
-Weather radar images are particularly useful for predicting and monitoring precipitation conditions. - Sharepoint is BEAR Scotland's company intranet which holds all the Management System information and electronic records.
+Our forecasters daily and 2-5 day weather forecasts are also stored on the bureau. - Vaisala RoadDSS Manager which allows the Winter Service Manager, Duty Officers and Controllers to interrogate the bureau to give the most up to date conditions at the Ice sensor locations on the Trunk road network.
+This allows them to make informed decisions in relation to Winter Service actions and direct resources appropriately.
+Forecasts can also be accessed from the bureau allowing Daily Action Plans to be created, distributed and stored.
+These action plans are monitored against the forecasts.
+Daily Winter Action Plans are inputted directly into RoadDSS Manager and are emailed to interested parties.
+Actual Actions are also recorded in the system.
+Reports of Actual Actions completed can be generated as required by running Treatment and Action Reports for the required routes.

+The bureau sensor data can be accessed via the web from any terminal which has internet access and where the user has the appropriate user name and password.
+The Vaisala Manager system also hold archive data.

+- An internet-based system supplied by MetDesk will also be utilised to access forecast data along with weather radar images.
+Weather radar images are particularly useful for predicting and monitoring precipitation conditions. - Locatu an internet based system with live GPS vehicle tracking and storage of vehicle telemetry data - BEARnet is BEAR Scotland's company intranet which holds all the Management System information and electronic records not held in Vaisala Manager or Locatu.